Charlotte Rose is standing as a Sexual Freedom party candidate at the Clacton by-elections on 9th October 2014.

 Previously, personalisation on the site came in the guise of content matched to the highest selling and recommended items to peoples searches, similar to how Amazon targets shoppers.

 Scarborough Borough Council's Licensing Committee has refused an application for a sexual entertainment venue (SEV) licence at Chic Bar in Scarborough.

-the public.
-Other reasons included lack of a smoking area for customers and staff, which would mean dancers having to stand with the public in the alleyway outside the premises in order to smoke, and the inappropriate location of toilets for customers,
+members of the public.
+Other reasons included lack of a smoking area for customers and staff, which would mean dancers having to stand with the public in the alleyway outside the premises in order to smoke, and the inappropriate location of

 Lap dancing club the Platinum Lounge has had its sex entertainment licence renewed by Cheshire West and Chester Council (CWaC)